Dakota Dachshund Rescue

 Monthly Meet and Greets

-On the third Saturday of each month, Dakota Dachshund Rescue holds a Meet and Greet at Your Pet Stop in Sioux Falls where the public can meet many of the adorable dachshunds we have available for adoption.
+On the third Saturday or Sunday of each month, Dakota Dachshund Rescue holds a Meet and Greet at Your Pet Stop in Sioux Falls where the public can meet many of the adorable dachshunds we have available for adoption.
 These are wonderful events that increase the visibility of our rescue and a great opportunity for volunteers to help our dachsies put their best paw forward.

 Since all of our dachshunds live with foster families, all the activity at a Meet and Greets can be very stressful for them.
 The more arms we have the better!
 If you can hold, hug or walk a dachsie, to help them feel more secure in this setting, we would love to have you join us at our next Meet and Greet.